+But when June’s fairy godmother appears in a cloud of glitter, she’s grants June with the ability to only tell the truth.
 Now, June has no choice but to be honest about how she feels.
-And the truth is: what June feels is stressed out.
-Middle school is no joke—between field hockey, friend drama, and her parents' high expectations, June feels so overwhelmed that sometimes it’s hard to breathe.
+And the truth is June feels stressed out.
+Middle school is no joke—between field hockey, friend drama, and her parents' high expectations, June is so overwhelmed that sometimes it’s hard to breathe.

 When everything spirals out of control, will June find freedom in telling the whole truth and nothing but—or is she destined to battle the curse for the rest of her life?

 I don’t know everything about life yet, but I know at least one thing is true—life’s easier when you make people happy.

 You want to get good grades?
 Tell teachers what they want to hear.
 Want your friends to like you?
 Tell them you love their clothes and their hair and their moms’ cooking.
 Want your parents to be happy?
 Do what they say.
 Follow their rules.
 Happy parents equals extra dessert and cool toys and fun vacations.
 And, most importantly, love.

 Making people happy is what I’m good at.
 Sometimes that means not telling people the whole truth.
 Or telling them no truth at all.
 Not because I’m trying to be mischievous!
 In fact, I don’t like to make trouble—but it always finds me somehow.
 Like the time I tried to compliment my best friend Nia on a pair of shoes she was wearing.
 I said they made her feet look “too long.”
 She was mad at me for a week.
 I vowed to say only nice things about her feet no matter what.